bootique/bootique-jersey-client/README.md

       username: myuser
       password: mypassword
 ```
-When creating a client in the Java code you can reference auth name above:
+When creating a client in the Java code you can reference auth name ("myauth"):
 ```java
 @Inject
 private HttpClientFactory clientFactory;